athos-innocenti/MovieAdvisor/README.md

-# 🎬 Movie Advisor --- AI-powered Movie Recommendation System
+# 🎬 Movie Advisor AI-powered Movie Recommendation System

 Film Advisor is a Python-based intelligent movie recommendation system that combines **Generative AI (Gemini)** with **structured data from TMDB (The Movie Database)** to deliver contextual, explainable, and actionable film suggestions.

-The goal is simple: \> Turn a vague idea into a curated list of movies
---- and tell you exactly where to watch them.
+The goal is simple: turn a vague idea into a curated list of movies and tell you exactly where to watch them.

 ------------------------------------------------------------------------